DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 =====================

 * This method is NOT specific for the WebAppDIRAC or Pilot code development, although several things that are described here can be applied.
-* This method will NOT work out of box if you need 3rd party python libraries that are not on PyPi.
+* This method will NOT work out of box if you need 3rd party python libraries that are not pip installable.